WaveFormBot/WaveFormV1/FEATURES.md

 and more...

 ## Tsundere
 Miyako has a tsundere-like personality for interactions, e.g error messages.
-And you can enable weeb greetings (`m!weebgreetings enable #channel`) to let Miyako greet new people ;)
+And you can enable weeb greetings (`w!weebgreetings enable #channel`) to let Miyako greet new people ;)

 And much much more...
 This is a brief description of the bot and the bot is under active development and it would be hard to keep this list updated, invite the bot and see for yourself!